sietse333/Dialog/README.md

 ## Build

+Run npm install to download all the packages needed to run the project

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests